matloff/FarewellAddress/Address.md

 Aside from equity issues, a major concern is the ever-escalating "arms race" for admissions to the elite schools.
 Ultrafine scrutiny of grades and test scores makes no sense, and frankly I see a lot of gaming the system.

 Accordingly, I have long advocated a random lottery for school admissions, in which a threshold would be set based on test scores and grades, and admission being done randomly from the resulting pool.
 The threshold would be set at a level deemed necessary for doing good work at that institution.
-This would ameliorate the "arms race" problem, I believe, and would recognize the numerics are imperfect measures at best.
+This would ameliorate the "arms race" problem, I believe, and would recognize that numerics are imperfect measures at best.

 *"Kids today"*